alexiaxreyes/SatelliteCoastlineNet/index.md

     return model
 ```
 ### Preprocessed Satellite Images with QGIS
 We learned that processing multi-spectral images/panachromatic images need to be properly cropped,georeferenced, and classified for training and validation data.
-We received data products for Kaktovi and Wainwright from 1950-2019 and the data preparation took around 10-12 hours of supervised manual labor.
+We received data products for Kaktovik and Wainwright from 1950-2019 and the data preparation took around 10-12 hours of supervised manual labor.
 Furthermore, the following training/validation data needs to be verified with the Geophysical Institute Permafrost Laboratory.

 ### Takeaways
 1. Future implementation with large data sets require low resolution (ex.
-Sentinel 10m), but don't capture erosion rates compared to WorldView-2 high resolution data products received.
+[Sentinel-2](https://eos.com/find-satellite/sentinel-2/) 10m), but don't capture erosion rates compared to WorldView-2 high resolution data products received.
 2. Supervised CNN requires experience with ArcGIS/QGIS (10-12 hours)

 ### References